dr-jts/crunchyblog/pgfs-cql/index.md

 it only allows filtering on single attribute values, and it only supports spatial filtering via the `bbox` parameter (in PostGIS terms, this is equivalent to using the `&&` operator on a `box2d`).

-Of course, PostGIS and PostgresQL provide much more powerful filtering capabilities, so it would be very nice to be able to access them via `pg_featureserv`.
+Of course, PostGIS and PostgresQL provide much more powerful filtering capabilities.
+It would be very nice to be able to access them via `pg_featureserv`.
 Luckily, the OGC has defined the Common Query Language (CQL) which (as the name suggests) is a close match to SQL filtering capabilities.
 This is being issued under the OGC API umbrella as CQL2 (currently in draft).
 Recently we added support for most of CQL2 to pg_featureserv.